Tattoo history spans the globe. Find out more!

 The Ancient Egyptians were well practiced in the skill of tattooing, usually inking their priestesses.
 They influenced many surrounding cultures, and it was how tattooing ended up in Japan.
-They also mummified their dead and removed their organs, although this didn’t catch on with the tourists so much.
+They also mummified their dead and removed their organs, although this didn’t catch on with visitors so much.

 Samoan tribal tattoos

-Western missionaries viewed tattooing as a heathen practise and discouraged the Samoan form of tattooing.
-The Hawaiian culture were still going strong however, and were not to be dissuaded, believing that tattoos were not only there for decoration but safeguarded their health as well.
-Much like acupuncture – but with more ink.
+Western missionaries viewed tattooing as a heathen practice and discouraged the Samoan form of tattooing.
+The Hawaiian culture was still going strong however, and people were not to be dissuaded, believing that tattoos were not only there for decoration but safeguarded their health as well.

 Ancient Greek / Roman / Celtic tattoos

 The ancient Greeks and Romans, to whom we owe much of our modern wisdom and philosophy, were fascinated with the beauty behind the skill of tattoos.
 They also used inking as a method of punishment, using tattoos to brand criminals, gladiators and soldiers.
 Not so cool, but I guess it’s why we still brand our cattle.